Seris02/Matter-Transporter/README.md

 Also adds a netherite, unbreakable version of said matter transporter.
 Uses the same sprites, because the license is only all rights reserved for code!

 Hopefully I'm not being a jerk??
 This is really just me porting it to 1.19.2 tbh, though it's all written from scratch (and thus hopefully not being a jerk??).
-Works the same way, except that the matter transporter automatically changes the facing position now as well.
+Works the same way, except that the matter transporter automatically changes the facing position now as well, and removes waterlogging.

 Credits to *Joe "Jotato" Kaiser!* Without them this wouldn't be possible.